-While the date remained synonymous with the wandering dead, traditions such as the bone fires and sacrificing gave way to appeasing fiends from beyond the grave with food and gifts, left outside the door.
-Because what evil entity wouldn’t love a bowl of dessert?
+While the date remained synonymous with the wandering dead, traditions such as the bone-fires and making sacrifices gave way to appeasing fiends from beyond the grave with food and gifts, left outside the door.
 And voila: the day became the celebration we recognise today as a large dose of creepy and a big dash of candy.

 10 fun facts you never knew about Halloween

 1. Pumpkins seem to be eye-wateringly expensive here in Singapore, so we already swapped that tradition out for pineapple Jack’O Lanterns way back.
 But the first lanterns were actually made from turnips, potatoes or beetroots!
-All thanks to a fellow named Stingy Jack who didn’t like to part with his coin, and who was a mean kind of soul who had a thing for playing tricks, including on the Devil himself.
+All thanks to a fellow named Stingy Jack who didn’t like to part with his coin and had a thing for playing tricks, including on the Devil himself.
 But the Devil got his vengeance when Stingy Jack was thrown from the gates of heaven upon his death, and the Devil wouldn’t let him into hell either.
 Instead, he threw Jack an ember from hell to light Jack’s way, and as Jack had a turnip with him (handily), he hollowed it out and placed the ember inside.
 From then until now Stingy Jack roams the earth with no resting place, lighting his way with his Jack O’Lantern.
-Irish immigrants began using pumpkins when they discovered them in America, and quickly realised they were bigger and easier to carve.
+Irish immigrants began using pumpkins when they discovered them in America, and quickly realised they were bigger and easier to carve than turnips or spuds.
 And clearly not as expensive as they are here.

 2. Halloween as we know it was also influenced by the ancient Roman festival Pomona, which celebrated the harvest goddess of the same name.
 Customs and games often involved apples and nuts, and is where the ‘bobbing apple’ game came from.

 3. Trick-or-treating evolved from the ancient tradition of putting out treats and food to placate the ghouls and spirits who roamed the streets back in the ‘olden times’.
-Trick or treating, as we know it today, was first documented in the USA in 1927, and since then has gone on to become the second highest grossing commercial holiday after Christmas in America – $8.4 million was spent on Halloween in the States in 2016!
+Trick or treating, as we know it today, was first documented in the USA in 1927, and since then has gone on to become the second highest grossing commercial holiday after Christmas in America – $9.1 billion was spent on Halloween in the States in 2017!